joelnitta/pleurosoriopsis/README.md

-# Pleurosoriopsis
+# *Pleurosoriopsis*

 Code repository and raw data for Ebihara *et al.* 2019.
 "Growth Dynamics of the Independent Gametophytes of *Pleurorosiopsis makinoi* (Polypodiaceae)" *Bulletin of the National Science Museum Series B (Botany)* 45:77-86.

-All code is in `R`.
-To run all analyses and reproduce the manuscript, run `make.R`.
+All code is in [R](https://cran.r-project.org/), using the [drake package](https://ropensci.github.io/drake/) to manage the workflow.
+To run all analyses and generate the manuscript, run `make.R`.

-## Docker image
+## Reproducible analysis with Docker

 `make.R` requires various packages to be installed, and may not work properly if package versions have changed.
 Therefore, a [Docker image is provided](https://hub.docker.com/r/joelnitta/pleurosoriopsis) to run the code reproducibly.

 To use it, first [install docker](https://docs.docker.com/install/) and [clone this repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository).

-Navigate to the cloned repo (where `/path/to/repo` is the path on your machine), and launch the container in the background:
+Navigate to the cloned repo (where `/path/to/repo` is the path on your machine), and launch the container:

 ```
 cd /path/to/repo